^

 Treatment of tropical dermatomycosis

-Treatment of tropical dermatomycoses as well as their analogues from temperate climate is usually carried out by external antimycotics, mainly from the group of azoles or terbinafine.
-In the case of extensive lesions of the skin in keratomycosis, the systemic use of antimycotics is indicated.
+Treatment of tropical dermatomycoses, as well as their analogs from a temperate climate, is usually carried out with external antimycotics, mainly from the azole group or terbinafine.
+In case of extensive damage to the skin in keratomycosis, systemic use of antimycotics is indicated.

-In general, the treatment of tropical skin mycoses with modern powerful antimycotic agents of systemic and external action is in most cases quite successful.
-The choice of the specific antimycotic will depend both on the clinical picture of the fungal skin lesion and the individual characteristics of the patient, as well as on the capabilities of the local pharmaceutical market.
+In general, treatment of tropical skin mycoses with modern powerful antifungal agents of systemic and external action in most cases turns out to be quite successful.
+The choice of a specific antifungal agent will depend on both the clinical picture of the fungal skin lesion and the individual characteristics of the patient, as well as on the capabilities of the local pharmaceutical market.

 You are reporting a typo in the following text: